1. Using Appulate

 If you click the Bind button, you'll move from the Quote request page to the Policy page.
 The record status becomes Active Policy.

 The Bind button may be inactive if you're not appointed with this market.
-Clicking it opens the Appointment Status Notification dialog, from where you can initiate the appointment.
-Once you get appointed, the Bind button will become active and you will be able to proceed.
+In this case, clicking it will open the Appointment Status Notification dialog, from where you can initiate the appointment.
+Once you get appointed, the Bind button will become active, and you will be able to proceed.

 request appointment dialog-1

 The Bind button will also be inactive if there are some requirements you need to meet to bind a policy.
-When you click the button, you will see a dialog with these requirements.
-You may also be asked to select a payment plan.
+When you click the button, you will see the Quote Smart Q&A page with these requirements.

 Binding on a market's website

 You may be asked to complete policy binding on a market's website.
-This will be indicated in the Mark as bound dialog which will open after you click the Mark as bound button.
+This will be indicated in the Mark as bound dialog.
 The Open quote in {ExternalSystem} button will open the quote on the market's website.

 Binding via external services